 The CNC machine has had a few upgrades since my last post.
 I will list them at some point.
-The machine now is at a pretty good stage – still a few niggles.
-To celebrate I thought I would have a go at carving wood with it – I have only used the machine for 2D cuts in sheet materials so far.
-The software I am using, Estlcam, lets you get into 3D carving.
+Things now at a pretty good stage – still a few niggles.
+To celebrate I thought I would have a go at carving wood with it – I have only done 2D cuts in sheet materials so far.
+The software I am using, Estlcam, can do 3D (2.5D?) carving.

 I used a lump of LVL beam which, for the past 5? years has been a lamp base.
 I did not grab a photo of it – imagine a block of wood…it was like that.
 I actually found the lump on the beach, though it’s hardly ‘driftwood’ really and in hindsight, it could have been fished out of a builder’s skip.

 I generated a 3D model to carve in Rhino with Grasshopper.
 I was aiming at creating the shape of the propagating waves you get when a (rain)drop hits a water surface.
 I was too lazy to look into the actual mathematical form of this shape, so I used the equation for a damped oscillator since I had that at hand.
 Can’t find the GH file – probably didn’t save it.
 Was on my old laptop anyway.

 Using Grasshopper I plotted this function then I did a ‘revolve’ to get the surface.
 Sliders for the various parameters let you fiddle with the shape to suit the piece of wood.
 I played with the sliders until I got the shape I was after.

 I discovered I can do a time-lapse video on my GoPro, so I videoed the machine at work.
 It’s quite satisfying to watch, though hardly cinematic gold.
 The battery on the GoPro ran out, but you get the message.